Updated: Apr 16

 Most of the time, we hate revising and can't stay focused on it because it's boring.
 But ACTIVE revision should stop you from feeling this way.
 Revision is mainly TESTING yourself, NOT writing notes.
 Sometimes, attempting questions (even with little knowledge) is the best way to learn!

 I also highly recommend downloading the app 'Hold' - for every 20 mins you stay off your phone, you can accumulate points to spend on £4.99 cinema tickets, free popcorn, Mother's Day gifts, gym memberships and so much more!
-I love incentives so I highly recommend.
+I love incentives so I highly recommend them.

 "Revision takes hours...
 I won't be able to do it today"